annivanova/productsFactory/README.md

 ```
 composer require harvesthq/chosen
 ```
+switch to the branch that you want to make the changes

 The compiled files for these packages are automatically generated and stored in a [2nd Chosen repository](https://github.com/harvesthq/chosen-package).
 No pull requests will be accepted to that repository.